RobertHolzhauser/e2/p2/README.md

 ## Notes for instructor
-I used the design C pattern, along with Object Oriented Programming.
+I used the Design C Pattern, along with Object Oriented Programming.

 The classes are organized like so:
 `